More hospitals are requiring masks as flu and COVID-19 cases surge

 Vaccinations are down this year, officials say.
 About 44% of U.S. adults had gotten flu shots by Dec.
 23, according to the most recently available CDC vaccination survey data.
 Only about 19% of U.S. adults were reported to have received an updated COVID-19 shot as of early December.

 COVID-19 cases are causing more severe disease than the flu but have been rising less dramatically.
-Health officials are keeping an eye on JN.1, a new version of the ever-evolving coronavirus.
-The omicron variant was first detected in the U.S. in September and just before Christmas accounted for an estimated 44% of COVID-19 cases.
+Health officials are keeping an eye on JN.1, descended from the omicron variant, it’s a new version of the ever-evolving virus.
+JN.1 was first detected in the U.S. in September and just before Christmas accounted for an estimated 44% of COVID-19 cases nationally.
+The current percentage of cases it accounts for in the region that includes Georgia isn’t available.

 The JN.1 variant may spread easier or be better at evading our immune systems, but there is no evidence that it causes more severe disease than other recent variants, health officials say.
 Current evidence indicates vaccines and antiviral medications work against it.